Redless/loopcard/README.md

 If you want to use this for yourself, get the processing programming language, and edit the first few lines of loopcard.pde so that they conform to the script you've made.
 You can also change how the background looks to make it look like one of the expansions.

-If you're looking for custom scripts to feed into this generator, you can get them from my curated, well-tested custom script repository [here](https://github.com/Redless/script-collection) (quality guaranteed!) or from the scripts that I'm currently working on [here](https://github.com/Redless/looper-workbench) (quality not guaranteed).
+If you're looking for custom scripts to feed into this generator, you can get them from my curated, playtested custom script repository [here](https://github.com/Redless/script-collection) (quality guaranteed!) or from the scripts that I'm currently working on [here](https://github.com/Redless/looper-workbench) (quality not guaranteed).